 I have friends, colleagues and distant relatives who are working and staying in Chennai and I know they have been badly hit by the flood.

-For past 3-4 days of flooding, they had no electricity, running water, access to cooked food & drinking water, access to ATM and petrol and in some serious cases, even a place to stay.
-There had been reports of scores of people who had made it to the high grounds with just the clothes that they had wearing.
+For past 3-4 days of flooding, the people in Chennai had no electricity, running water, access to cooked food & drinking water, access to ATM and petrol and in some serious cases, even a place to stay.
+There had been reports of scores of people in Chennai who had made it to the high grounds with just the clothes that they had wearing.
 They lost everything.

 One cannot deny that Malaysia too is facing similar scenario on a daily basis but where credit is due and perhaps because we have been dealing yearly flooding since day 1, the response time and pre-flood emergency preparations by Malaysian Government seems to be much better than of the Tamil Nadu State Government.